 The Queen Victoria Market is one of Melbourne’s most famous markets – and the largest open-air market in the Southern Hemisphere.
 The Prahran Market and South Melbourne Market (try the famous dim sims) are also great markets for foodies.

 If you’re really on a budget, you can fill up on free samples.
-That’s definitely one of the tastiest things to do in Melbourne for free!
+It’s definitely one of the tastiest things to do in Melbourne for free!

-The gorgeous Royal and Block Arcades are also worth a stroll.
-These both have ornate decorations and a lot of history.
+Head to the gorgeous Royal and Block Arcades for a stroll.
+These arcades both have ornate decorations and a lot of history.

 I’m Free has a couple of different tours that run daily.